|Home About Southwold Town Map Where to Stay Where To Eat What To Do Local Business Listing What’s On|

-There is much more to see, explore or experience in Southwold - the presence of the Adnams brewery, tea rooms, play equipment on Tibby’s Green near the Church, replica town stocks on Bartholomew’s Green, moonlight on the sea, flagpoles and floral displays.
-Mercifully there are a multitude of benches on the sea front and around, so you can take your ease in this very special town of Southwold.
+There is much more to see, explore or experience in Southwold - tea rooms, moonlight on the sea, play equipment on Tibby's Green near the Church, replica town stocks on Bartholomew's Green, seasonal events, the Town Crier, flagpoles and floral displays.
 For practical and helpful information about the town click here.
 To see Southwold from a very different angle take a look at our Panorama feature.

 |Send An Email Enquiry Local Links Southwold Cinema Postcards Rooftop Panorama Advertise With Us Travel Notes|